exonum/exonum-doc/src/advanced/service-testing.md

 # Service Testing

+!!! note
+    TestKit is also available in Java language.
+    Please refer to the [documentation][java-testkit] for details.

 You can test Exonum services with the help of the [**exonum-testkit**][exonum-testkit] crate.
 The crate allows to test transaction execution and APIs in the synchronous environment (that is, without consensus algorithm and network operation involved).